Units and constants¶

 A quantity is a value expressed in terms of the given unit.
 Storing values in a different unit system can help with some calculations (e.g. operating in natural unit systems) by avoiding numerical multiplications and divisions by large constants.
 It can also make debugging easier (numeric values are obvious).

-The resulting quantity can be converted to the native Celeritas unit system withreal_type eval = value_as<MevEnergy>(energy); // Natural units MevMomentum momentum{std::sqrt(eval * eval + 2 * value_as<MevMass>(mass) * eval)};
+The resulting quantity can be converted to the native Celeritas unit system withreal_type e_mev = value_as<MevEnergy>(energy); // Natural units MevMomentum momentum{std::sqrt(e_mev * e_mev + 2 * value_as<MevMass>(mass) * e_mev)};

 native_value_from